Key Takeaways

 If a family member has died due to a hip fracture, seek legal advice as soon as possible.
 Their death may have been avoidable.
 Perhaps they received the wrong treatment, or the proper treatment was not given promptly.
 If they did not receive the expected level of care, you might have a compensation claim.

+You may also be able to file damages if their broken hip was caused due to the negligence of another party after car accidents, nursing home neglect, poor medical management, or complications from underlying medical conditions.
 Contact the Indiana personal injury lawyers at Wagner Reese to arrange a free consultation to discuss your case and seek support during this challenging time.